 The application of infrared (IR) energy in process heat ovens has provided industry with an established method for saving energy in selected operations, when compared with traditional convection oven systems.

-IR is not dependent on air movement to deliver heat to the product in the oven.
-Because IR is a direct heat, it utilizes a fraction of the energy since convection heat must raise the volume of air in the oven to a set temperature.
+Infrared is not dependent on air movement to deliver heat to the product in the oven.
+Because infrared is a direct heat, it utilizes a fraction of the energy since convection heat must raise the volume of air in the oven to a set temperature.
 For this reason, along with other benefits mentioned below, the required energy may only be 25% of the energy load needed in a convection oven.

 If the cost of gas (convection) is 1/3 the cost of electric for example, you will achieve a direct energy savings, since the electric percentage consumed vs. gas is less than the cost-difference percentage.